 Winter Steelhead Fishing Pennsylvania

-There are some benefits to winter steelhead fishing Pennsylvania that guides and veteran anglers know.
-The prepared and knowledgeable angler will do well, but this means understanding the fish and their winter patterns, and knowing how to stay comfortable in the cold.
+The prepared and knowledgeable angler will do well, but this means understanding the fish and their winter patterns and knowing how to stay comfortable in the cold.

 Winter steelhead fishing in Pennsylvania can be very good with lots of uncrowded waters and plenty of steelhead just waiting for something to eat.
 Some of the biggest steelhead are in the rivers in the winter and they will continue to eat under the right conditions and right methods.

-But, most anglers stop fishing when the weather gets too cold.
-Partly because some anglers just don’t like the cold, but more often it’s because they find it difficult to catch steelhead at this time of year.
+But most anglers stop fishing when the weather gets too cold.
+Partly because some anglers just don’t like the cold, but more often, it’s because they find it difficult to catch steelhead at this time of year.

 Pennsylvania Steelhead Fishing Through The Winter Months

-Winter steelhead fishing in Pennsylvania usually begins mid-December through to March with water temperatures dropping under 40°F. I tell clients that when I start to see ice forming at the edge of the river, it’s winter steelhead fishing tactics.
+I tell clients that when I start to see ice forming at the edge of the river, it’s winter steelhead fishing tactics.
+Some years, this might start in late November.

 Even though the river is ice cold, anglers can still be lucky to experience a steelhead bite on lures and swung flies.

-There’s a further drop in temperatures to between 35-38° which is usually in January and early February, and steelhead activity becomes dramatically slow and feeding windows are reduced.
+There’s a further drop in temperatures to between 34-38° which is usually in January and early February, and steelhead activity becomes dramatically slow and feeding windows are reduced.

 Temperature Is Key To Good Steelhead Fishing